Horse Jitney is a commercially insured horse transport company

 TXTs and emails are a good way to communicate with me too because I can answer during "down" times or at sociably unacceptable hours for returning calls.

-Trips are added DAILY - please call or txt Athena at 301-526-8273 for the most current schedule information.
+Need to ship your horse?
+Call or text Athena at 301-526-8273 for the most current schedule information.

 So what's a jitney, anyway?